Oven Roast Beef

 Instructions

 • Remove roast from refrigerator and allow to come to room-temperature (about 30-40 minutes).
-Preheat oven to 300 degrees.
+Preheat oven to 300 degrees F (read notes above for more time and temperature roasting options).
 Trim excess fat from roast and generously rub all sides with Kosher salt.

 • In a heavy roasting pan or Dutch oven, over medium-high heat, melt butter.
-Add roast to pan and sear on all sides for about one minute per side.
+Add roast to pan and sear on all sides for about 2-3 minutes per side.
 You want the roast to be brown all over.

 • Sprinkle onion soup mix over the roast and pour beef broth over the top and around the inside of the roasting pan.

-• Cover and roast in the oven for 3 hours or until beef is fall-apart tender (add 40-60 minutes per pound over 3 pounds).
+• Cover and roast in the oven for 2.5-3 hours or until beef is tender with an internal temp of 200-210 degrees F (add 40-60 minutes per pound over 3 pounds).

 • Allow roast beef to rest 10-15 minutes, still covered or wrapped in foil, before carving.
 While the roast rests, make gravy (optional, see notes above).
 Use a sharp knife to cut into slices and serve!